-Vision, Hearing, Postural, BMI & SBIRT screenings will take place throughout the school year.
+Vision, Hearing, Postural & BMI screenings will take place throughout the school year.

-If you do not want your child to participate in vision, hearing, postural, BMI or SBIRT screening please notify the nurse in writing.
+If you do not want your child to participate in vision, hearing, postural or BMI screening please notify the nurse in writing.

 Vision and Hearing: Vision: year of school entry, PreK-5, grade 7 and 9.
 Hearing: year of school entry, K-3, grade 7 and 9.
 Parents/guardians will be notified of any problems that necessitate a medical follow up.